stefanspringer1/SwiftXML/README.md

 Automated inclusion of the content external parsed entities can be configurated, the content might then be wrapped by elements with according information of the enities.

-Elements or attributes with namespace prefixes are given the full name “prefix:unprefixed".
-See the section on handling of namespaces for motivation and about how to handle namespaces.
+Namespaces definitions and their prefixes are only recognized if the attribute `recognizeNamespaces` is set to `true` in the call of the parse functions.
+See the section on handling of namespaces about how to namespaces are handled.

 For any error during parsing an error is thrown and no document is then provided.